lud/gem/README.md

   end
 ```

+This example sets up a single Gem for the application.
+Any number of
+gems can be set, but you have to be careful then because if they use
+the same repository, they could update entities concurrently and you
+would lose data.

 #### Options

+Gem requires the following options:

-- `name` (required), The name for local process registration.
+  * `:name` - The name for local process registration.
+  * `:repository` - The repository adapter to load and save
+  the entities managed by Gem.
+It is a tuple with two elements:
+    1. A module implementing the `Gem.Repository` behaviour,
+    2. The identifier of the repository for the adapter.
+The identifier can be an atom, a pid, or anything else as it depends on the adapter.

+The following options are … optional:

-- `register` (default: `true`), Wether the process should register its
+  * `:register` - Wether the process should register its
-  name.
+  `:name`.
 When using multiple Gems you may want to use pids instead of
   names.
-- `repository` (required), The repository adapter to load and save
-  the entities managed by Gem.
-It is a 2-tuple where the first element
-  is a module implementing `Gem.Repository` behaviour, and the
-  second element is the identifier of the repository for the adapter.
-  The identifier can be an atom, a pid, or anything else as it depends
-  on the adapter.
+Defaults to `true`.

-- `dispatcher` (default: `nil`), The dispatcher adapter to broadcast
+  * `:dispatcher` The dispatcher adapter to broadcast
   Gem events.
-As for `repositiory` it is a 2-tuple with an
+As for `repositiory` it is a tuple with two elements:
-  implementation of `Gem.EventDispatcher` behaviour and an identifier
+    1. A module implementing the `Gem.EventDispatcher` behaviour,
-  for the dispatcher: a pid or an atom, or anything else if you use
-  a custom dispatcher.
+    2. An identifier for the dispatcher: a pid or an atom ; or anything else if you use a custom dispatcher.

 When using `Gem.Adapter.EventDispatcher.Registry` as a dispatcher, you
 have to start a standard `Registry` with the given name.
 You can also